Oscars Frontrunner Emilia Perez Suffers Awards Season Crash - UrduPoint

 Thousands of Mexicans have given the film the lowest possible rating on online movie review websites IMDb and Rotten Tomatoes, where it currently has an 18 percent audience ranking.

-French director Jacques Audiard, who also picked up an Oscar nomination, told AFP last month that the drug-trafficking issue was "something close to my heart" while acknowledging that "maybe I handled it clumsily".
+Speaking to AFP last month, Audiard said the issue of drug trafficking was "something close to my heart" while acknowledging that "maybe I handled it clumsily".

 The GLAAD advocacy group, which monitors representation of the LGBTQ+ community in the US media, called the film a "profoundly retrograde portrayal of a trans woman".